-At the end of the monthly processing cycle, the trust fund manager provides the U.S. Department of Labor with two files, one contains the activity for the month, and the other contains the account balances at the end of the month.
-After the fifteenth of each month and then weekly after that, FMB creates electronic files of the individual UTF account statements, transaction statements, and Federal activity reports (EUCA, FUA, and FECA activity).
-The text reports are reviewed to ensure that the correct number of files are included and then posted to the TreasuryDirect's website.
+At the end of the monthly processing cycle, the accountant provides the U.S. Department of Labor with two files, one contains the activity for the month, and the other contains the account balances at the end of the month.
+The Program Entities have the ability to access the individual UTF account statements, transaction statements, and Federal activity reports (EUCA, FUA, and FECA activity) on TreasuryDirect's website.

-- Review the monthly trust fund financial reports to ensure that transactions are recorded accurately. - Review their UTF account statements, transaction statements, and Federal activity reports to ensure that transactions are recorded accurately. - Verify that transactions are recorded accurately into Government-Wide Treasury Account Symbols Adjusted Trial Balance System (GTAS).
+- Review the monthly trust fund financial reports to ensure that transactions are accurately recorded, and any noted discrepancies are resolved in a complete, accurate, and timely manner. - Review their UTF account statements, transaction statements, and Federal activity reports to ensure that transactions are accurately recorded, and any noted discrepancies are resolved in a complete, accurate, and timely manner. - Verify that transactions are recorded accurately into Government-Wide Treasury Account Symbols Adjusted Trial Balance System (GTAS).

-- 1. Inspected the policy and procedures for the generation of reports determined it has been formally documented and is available to staff. - 2.
-For a selection of months, for a selection of financial reconciliation packages, inspected evidence and determined the trust fund manager documented completion of the monthly financial review checklist and digitally signed the package prior to submitting to the reviewing trust fund manager. - 3.
-For a selection of months, for a selection of financial reconciliation packages, inspected evidence and determined the reviewing trust fund manager reviewed and documented approval on the financial review checklist.
+- 1. Inspected the policy and procedures for the generation of reports and determined they were formally documented and available to staff. - 2.
+For a selection of months, for the review of financial reconciliation packages, inspected the packages and determined the processing accountant documented completion of the monthly financial review checklist and digitally signed the package prior to submitting to the reviewing accountant in a timely manner.